 Programs and Activities

-The 5 Ps, a program that meets on the 4th Friday of each month, provides a creative outlet for social development.
+The "5 Ps", a program that meets on the third Friday of each month, provides a creative outlet for social development.
 During these sessions, students often collaborate with one another on honors-related projects.
 However, the Honors Program feels that it is important for students to be well-rounded, balancing academic requirements with social activities.
-As such, some of these meetings are designed so that scholars can fellowship with one another while enjoying food and recreational activities.
+As such, some of these sessions are designed so that scholars can fellowship with one another while enjoying food and recreational activities.
 Activities include playing games, watching movies, bowling, etc.

 Live and Learn, a series of programs that take place in the honors residence hall, helps students further develop their individual leadership styles and interpersonal skills.
 Coordinated by Mr. and Miss Honors Program, this program centers on an intentional learning community that is both experience-based and residence-based.
 Through interactive programs and activities, students focus on developing skills to enhance students' academic success and to reinforce a variety of essential life skills.
 Students explore topics of interest, generate inquisitive dialogue and discuss current issues.
 Not only is the Live and Learn series educational, but it also creates a strong support group among the scholars.
 Live and Learn is scheduled for the 2nd Tuesday of each month.

 S.T.A.R.S.
 Mentor Program

 |Scholars Teaching and Reaching Scholars (S.T.A.R.S.) is the official peer mentor program of the Honors Program.
 Upper-class honors students are paired with honors freshmen to help provide a smoother transition into the collegiate environment.
 The pairs meet throughout the semester in to further enhance and explore their "honors identity."|